It may be that you do not need to borrow any money to start up your business. However, many new businesses do need to raise money to cover:

 There will almost certainly be a period during the first few months of trading when customers are getting to know about your driving range and your sales are building up to their full potential.

 During this period you will still have to cover expenses such as:

 - wages (and your own living expenses)

-- rent, rates and utilities such as heat, light and telephone
+- utilities such as heat, light and telephone

 Because your income from your new business may not be enough to cover these outgoings during the early days, you will probably need to set aside some cash, or 'working capital', to tide you over.

 If you need to approach the bank for a loan to cover your start up costs and working capital, leave this entry in the cash flow empty until you have completed the rest.
 This will give you an idea of the shortfall between income and expenditure.

 If your figures show that you're likely to need to borrow money, it's wise to check at an early stage in your planning that funds are available on terms that are acceptable to you.

 Grants and other funding

 You may find that you are able to get a grant to help you set up your business.
 For example, there may be business diversification grants available for farmers wishing to broaden the scope of their businesses by branching out into non-farming activities.